iifl-logo

 The Audit Committee periodically reviews the internal control system to ensure that it remains effective and aligned with the business requirements of your Company.

 The Companys Risk Management objectives include monitoring and reviewing its Risk Management Plan, which involves identifying and addressing various elements of risk.
 The Company has established a Risk Management Policy and a comprehensive framework to mitigate potential losses from systematic issues.
-This Policy encompasses processes for risk assessment, identification of both internal and external risks, including cyber security risks, and outlines detailed procedures for risk evaluation and mitigation.
+This Policy encompasses processes for risk assessment, identication of both internal and external risks, including cyber security risks, and outlines detailed procedures for risk evaluation and mitigation.
 The Risk Management Committee periodically reviews the Policy to ensure its effectiveness.

 Your Company is having a Risk Management Committee (RMC) duly constituted by the Board of Directors of the Company.
-The composition of the RMC is provided in the Report on Corporate Governance which forms a part of this Report.
+The composition of the RMC is provided in the Report on Corporate Governance which forms a part of this Report

 DISCLOSURES